Erio-Harrison/ros2_basic/readme.md

-A basic programm using ROS2
+A basic program using ROS2
+I will update it one or two days later